DisneyGraphicsTeam/website/README.md

 # disneygraphics-site
-Welcome to the official website of Disney Graphics
+Welcome to the official website of Disney Graphics.
+Contact us at: disneyygraphics@gmail.com